 - Reassure your loved one that your reason for saying no has nothing to do with them as a person nor does it change anything about your relationship or your love for them.
 Even if you’ve already told them your reason for saying no, sometimes it’s not enough to just know the why (especially if you’ve been fighting over your no).
 Reassuring your loved one of your love can help them better manage their BPD influenced emotions and thoughts.

 - Remind your loved one of how much you love them.
-This goes hand in hand with #6.
+This goes hand in hand with the tip above.
 Both tips said together can make a huge difference.

 - Be in the habit of sticking with the plan or with things you say you’ll do.
 Try not to cancel, push the time back or not follow through as that can cause someone with BPD a lot of anxiety.
 If canceling or pushing back the time is a must, following the previous steps again could be helpful along with giving your loved one as much notice as possible.

-- Above all else, be patient and consistent.
+- Above all else, be patient and consistent when saying no to someone with BPD.
 This may seem like a lot of work to assert a boundary.
 It is.
 It’s not easy for loved ones of borderline personality disorder.
 But with lots of patience, consistency, time & professional help—I do believe there’s hope for BPD relationships.
 Also, from personal experience, having a boundary consistently asserted helps a lot.
 It decreases the intensity of the trigger and at times, eliminates the trigger altogether.
 Consistence helps us know what to expect.

-I hope these tips can help you deal with your loved one’s BPD.
+I hope these tips can help you deal with your loved one’s BPD and say no to someone with BPD more effectively.
 I know it’s hard for you.
 I commend you for sticking by your loved one and trying to learn more about the condition.
-They are incredibly lucky to have you in their life!
+They are incredibly blessed to have you in their life!

 Remember to take care of yourself and assert your needs on a regular basis.
 Don’t be a doormat and don’t make excuses for your loved one.
 Supporting someone with borderline personality disorder is no easy feat and you matter just as much!